aiven/aiven-docs/docs/products/opensearch/get-started.md

 ## Access OpenSearch Dashboards

 When you create an Aiven for OpenSearch service, you will automatically get access to OpenSearch Dashboards.
-This enables you to quickly and easily visualize data from your OpenSearch service with minimal effort.
+This enables you to visualize data from your OpenSearch service.

 To access OpenSearch Dashboards, follow these steps: